cloudfoundry/community/toc/rfc/app-runtime-interfaces/rfc-draft-user-creation-by-org-managers.md

 ## Summary

-Allow Org Managers to create users in UAA in order to improve the onboarding procedure for larger developer groups into multi-tenant Cloud Foundry foundations.
+Allow Org Managers (and CF Admins) to create users in UAA in order to improve the onboarding procedure for larger developer groups into multi-tenant Cloud Foundry foundations.
+The users are created by the Cloud Controller on behalf of the Org Manager.

 ## Problem